wise-coders/mongodb-jdbc-driver/README.md

 # Open Source MongoDb JDBC Driver

-The driver is written by [DbSchema MongoDb GUI Tool](https://dbschema.com) for everybody how needs an MongoDb JDBC driver.
+The driver is written by [DbSchema - MongoDb Diagram Designer](https://dbschema.com/mongodb-tool.html) for everybody how needs an MongoDb JDBC driver.

 ## Driver Features